valbendan/cmdline/README.md

 cmdline
 =======

-command line parser for C
+Simply command line parser for C

+Need more working!